CRAWNiiK/LockWire/README.md

 Example: `python LockWire.py -d encrypted-message.txt -k mykey -o decrypted-message.txt`

 This will decrypt the contents of `encrypted-message.txt` using the private key in `key_priv.pem`, and save the decrypted message to `decrypted-message.txt`.

-## License
-This script is released under the MIT License.
-See `LICENSE` for more information.